 I’m sure you, like me, have seen the articles over the years.
 They come around every so often, with headlines saying “<IM TOOL> is THE email killer”, “Death of email spelled by <IM TOOL>”, and “<GENERATION WHATEVER> says no to email, yes to <IM TOOL>”.
-I’ve seen these headlines for the better part of two decades.
-And yet – curiously – email is still around, while many of these tools aren’t.
-There are a number of reasons why this is so.
-Some of them are deal with the different paradigms of communication, while others hinge on technological differences
+I’ve seen these headlines for the better part of two… Continue reading I love IM tools, but email isn’t going anywhere anytime soon

 This post originally ran in May 2008.
 I am reposting it now, as part of my throwback thursday project, to give some of my older quality posts some love.
 With smartphones, tablets, and computers at home and work, webmail is still relevant; arguably more so than ever before.

 A few months ago, I was asked about the possibility to suppress what email addresses an email had been sent to.
 The case was as follows: we needed to send out an invitation to a list of over 50 recipients, but didn’t necessarily want them to get everyone elses email address.
 Simply put; there… Continue reading Suppressing email addresses